navgurukul/newton/readingcom/strategies.md

-> Experiments demonstrate that — studies show that readers of ideograms — people who read characters (which show meaning instead of sounds) such as the Chinese — Chinese people are an example of ideogram readers develop a mental circuitry for reading — create paths in their brains when they read that is very different from the circuitry — which are not like the paths found in those of us whose written language employs an alphabet — found in people who use an alphabet Since you understand the different parts of the sentence, you can put it together in your own words now:
+> Experiments demonstrate that — studies show that readers of ideograms — people who read characters (which show meaning instead of sounds) such as the Chinese — Chinese people are an example of ideogram readers develop a mental circuitry for reading — create paths in their brains when you read that is very different from the circuitry — which are not like the paths found in those of us whose written language employs an alphabet — found in people who use an alphabet Since you understand the different parts of the sentence, you can put it together in your own words now: